angular-redux/platform/packages/router/README.md

-# ng2-redux-router
+# ng2-redux-router 1.0.3
 ### Bindings to connect @angular/router to ng2-redux

-This package uses the new v3 alpha router for angular 2 `@angular/router@3.0.0-beta.2`.
+This package uses the new v3 router for angular 2 `@angular/router@3.0.0-rc.1`.

 ### Setup